 What is a Slipped SI Joint?

 The term ‘slipped SI joint’ is a bit misleading.
 The term has come to refer to just about any dysfunction of the SI joint.
 The two primary issues that typically plague the joint are hypermobility, where the joint moves too much, and hypomobility, in which the joint doesn’t move enough.
 Both conditions can cause serious problems.

 Too much mobility of the SI joint can cause issues because it strains the ligaments that hold the pelvis and spine together.
 When the joint moves too much, these ligaments can be stretched or torn.
-This will naturally lead to pain and dysfunction of the joint.
+This will naturally lead to SI joint pain and dysfunction.